 Safety in nail bars and salons

 - bacterial, viral and fungal infections.
 This includes possible exposure to Hepatitis B/C and HIV

 Control the hazards by

-- Prohibiting smoking, eating and drinking in the salon
+- not smoking, eating and drinking in the salon

-- Treat the natural nail, cuticle and skin around the nail with respect any damage could lead to infection
+- treat the natural nail, cuticle and skin carefully.
+Any damage could lead to infection

-- Ask for the chemical safety data sheets from your supplier (they are obliged to provide these on request) and carry out a Control of substances hazardous to health (COSHH) assessment.
-The Health & Safety Executive website will guide you through the process or refer to one of the leaflets listed at the end of this advice
+- ask for chemical safety data sheets from your supplier.
+They must provide these on request.
+Carry out a control of substances hazardous to health (COSHH) assessment.
+Full details listed at the end of this advice

 - Technicians and clients should wash and dry their hands before and after cosmetic treatment to reduce the risk of infection

-- Manufacturers instructions for using protective clothing such as paper masks, vinyl gloves for example should be followed.
-However, don’t forget that wearing gloves is not a replacement for washing hands
+- follow manufacturers instructions for using protective clothing.
+Wearing gloves is not a replacement for washing hands